WaChat to PDF

 1. Export the WhatsApp chat from your device with media included.
 Keep the .zip file in its original, unmodified state.

-2. Record the date and time of the export - this is a key detail for your witness statement.
+2. Record the date and time of the export.
+You will need this for your witness statement.

-3. Convert the export to a professionally formatted PDF using a tool that generates SHA-256 hashes, Bates page numbers, and embedded media.
+3. Convert the export to a professionally formatted PDF with SHA-256 hashes, Bates page numbers, and embedded media.

-5. Prepare a brief certificate of authenticity: who you are, what device the export came from, when you made the export, and confirmation that you have not altered the file.
+5. Prepare a brief certificate of authenticity: who you are, which device the export came from, when you made the export, and that you have not altered the file.

 6. Provide both the PDF and the SHA-256 hash file to your solicitor or attorney for inclusion in your evidence bundle.

 WaChat to PDF generates a SHA-256 hash automatically on the pro plan.
-The hash is printed on the cover page of your PDF and saved as a separate .txt file, giving you everything you need for court submission.
+The hash is printed on the cover page and saved as a separate .txt file — everything you need for court submission.

 Ready to produce court-admissible WhatsApp evidence?
 WaChat to PDF creates professionally formatted PDFs with SHA-256 hashing, Bates page numbering, and embedded media — everything courts require.